PrisonTeam/Prison/docs/knownissues_v3.2.x.md

 # To Do Items - During Alpha v3.2.5

+Backpacks not working with auto pickup anymore?
+Noticed at one point it wasn't working, but need to see if its still the case.
+The issues could have been resolved.

+Personal mines.
+Work in conjunction with a plot world?
+- sellable and so would be the features with various upgrades
+- Create a new module based upon Mines with new features to support player interactions and upgrades.

 - Hook up block filters on the block events.

+DONE - Add support for EZBlocks... need to test?

 DONE - fixed - BlockEvents don't not run unless auto features are enabled